canismarko/xanespy/docs/fitting.rst

 to
 :py:func:`~xanespy.xanes_frameset.XanesFrameset.fit_linear_combinations`
 method.
-If more control is needed, the :py:class:`xanespy.fitting.LinearCombination` can be subclassed and given to the :py:meth:`~xanespy.xanes_frameset.XanesFrameset.fit_spectra` method as described :ref:`below<roll-your-own>`.
+If more control is needed, the :py:class:`xanespy.fitting.LinearCombination` class can be subclassed and given to the :py:meth:`~xanespy.xanes_frameset.XanesFrameset.fit_spectra` method as described :ref:`below<roll-your-own>`.